forumone/gesso/README.md

 Since many of the Drupal templates reference twig files inside Pattern Lab using Twig namespaces, this module is required for the theme to function.

+3. Enable the Gesso Helpers module.
+This module comes packaged with the theme, but must be manually enabled for the theme to function.

-3. Optional: Install the
+4. Optional: Install the
 [Twig Field Value](https://www.drupal.org/project/twig_field_value) module.
 This is not required, but will make working with Twig templates easier.

-4. Optional: Install the
+5. Optional: Install the
 [Twig Tweak](https://www.drupal.org/project/twig_tweak) module.
 This is not required, but will make working with Twig templates easier.

-5. Optional: Because Gesso is a starter theme, you may want to rename the Gesso directory or copy its contents to a new custom theme directory based on the name of your project.
+6. Optional: Because Gesso is a starter theme, you may want to rename the Gesso directory or copy its contents to a new custom theme directory based on the name of your project.